Bwc9876/Djazztro/README.md

 Djazztro is a stack for people who want to use Astro, but don't want to give up Django's admin panel, or Django's ORM.
 It's also a stack for people who want to use Django, but don't want to give up Astro's component based approach to frontend development.

 I chose Astro specifically because it supports many other component frameworks such as React, Vue, Svelte, and more.
-Meaning this stack not only connect Django and Astro, but Django and all those frameworks and their ecosystems.
+Meaning this stack not only connects Django and Astro, but Django and all those frameworks and their ecosystems.

 ## Setup